 - Phone the source to confirm its legitimacy.

 - Routinely check your credit reports and bank statements.

 - Remember that OIT will never ask you for your credentials or have you click a link in an email to log in.

 AU will continue to assist individuals that are affected by phishing attacks, as well as work with authorities to prosecute the individuals associated with these crimes.
 If you believe you were victimized by any of the recent attacks, please contact Public Safety immediately.
 Please be extra careful.

 Members of the community are encouraged to contact the IT Help Desk to schedule an IT security awareness presentation for their department or organization.

-Did you know that American University has a policies page?
-Navigate to www.american.edu/policies to find American University’s IT Security, Data Classification, Computer Use and Copyright policies.
-Almost all of the University-wide policies are listed on this page.
+Did you know that American University has a policies page, where almost all of the University-wide policies are listed?
+Navigate to www.american.edu/policies to find American University's IT Security, Data Classification, and Computer Use and Copyright policies.